 Now that we know all about antibiotic resistance genes, let’s consider another basic element of any plasmid: the origin of replication/replicon.
 The replicon is comprised of the origin of replication (ori) and all of its control elements.
 The ori is the place where DNA replication begins, enabling a plasmid to reproduce itself as it must to survive within cells.

 The replicons of plasmids are generally different from the those used to replicate the host's chromosomal DNA, but they still rely on the host machinery to make additional copies. ori sequences are generally high in As and Ts.
 Why, you ask?
 Well, A-T base pairs are held together with two hydrogen bonds not three as G-C pairs are.
 As a result, stretches of DNA that are rich in A-T pairs melt more readily at lower temperatures.
 When DNA melts, it gives the replication machinery room to come in and get busy making copies.

-There are lots of ORIs out there so, for simplicity’s sake, we've ignored those used in eukaryotic cells and viruses and focused only on those found in bacteria.
+There are lots of origins of replication out there so, for simplicity’s sake, we've ignored those used in eukaryotic cells and viruses and focused only on those found in bacteria.
 Some common ones you might see include ColE1, pMB1 (which comes in a few slightly different but well known derivatives), pSC101, R6K, and 15A.
 Not all origins of replication are created equal.
 Some will produce many plasmid copies and others produce just a few copies depending on how they are regulated.
-Generally, control of replication is referred to as "relaxed" or "stringent" depending on whether the ORI is positively regulated by RNA or proteins, respectively.
+Generally, control of replication is referred to as "relaxed" or "stringent" depending on whether the ori is positively regulated by RNA or proteins, respectively.
 A plasmid's copy number has to do with the balance between positive and negative regulation and can be manipulated with mutations in the replicon.
-For example, the pMB1 ORI maintains about 20 copies per cell, while pUC – which differs by only two mutations – will produce as many as 700 copies per cell.
+For example, the pMB1 ori maintains about 20 copies per cell, while pUC – which differs by only two mutations – will produce as many as 700 copies per cell.